Article

 Business Process Automation (BPA) can help streamline processes such as hiring new employees, reconciling databases, fulfilling warehouse returns, tracking equipment details and flagging routine maintenance or replacements.
 Automations can essentially function as a digital project manager that seamlessly coordinates an entire process.

-Robotic Process Automation (RPA), on the other hand, can totally transform manual, tedious and repetitious processes into hands-off, bot-controlled tasks that allow employees to spend more time on higher level work.
+Robotic Process Automation (RPA), on the other hand, can transform manual, tedious and repetitious processes into hands-off, bot-controlled tasks that allow employees to spend more time on higher level work.
 From purchase order processing and order fulfillment to marketing and finance, RPA is a big component to many manufacturers’ Industry 4.0 strategies.

 With a sound data strategy that takes into account all of your data (data sources, ETL processes, data storage, learning and analytics, and data visualization), you can be sure that your data is instant, accessible, and reliable.